hugo-toha/toha/README.md

   # specify whether you want to write blog post or not
   enableBlogPost: true

+  # specify whether you want to show Table of Contents in reading page
+  enableTOC: true

   # specify the list of custom menus that you want to show in the top navbar.
   # they will be separated by a divider from the main menus.
   customMenus: